ao/hivemind/docs/final_project_summary.md

 - Hivemind-specific charts

 **Implementation Details:**
-- The `HelmManager` in `src/helm.rs` provides the core implementation
+- The `HelmManager` would be implemented in `internal/helm/manager.go`
 - Helm chart template generation
 - Repository management for chart distribution
 - Release tracking and management